skx/dhcp.io/README.md

-Finally you'll also need a Redis server running on the same host as the application, as this is used to store login sessions along with the user-data.
+Finally you'll also need a Redis server running on the same host as the application, as this is used to store login sessions.

 Clone the code, and rename "`lib/DHCP/Config.pm.example`" to be `lib/DHCP/Config.pm`, updating it to contain your credentials.